pksilen/vitja-service/README.md

 # Vitja service

 TODO
+- remove brokerId, change gateway to enum: Paytrail | paypal | klarna, change transactionUUid => transactionId
-- If number or string array, must have ArrayUnique or ArrayNotUnique
+- If number or string or enum array, must have ArrayUnique or ArrayNotUnique
 - Entity-type arrays shall have ArrayDeepEqualUnique annotation
 - If date is minDate and MaxDate annotation, use them in sampleArg/ResponseTests
 - IsOneOf('usersService.getCities')
 - IsNotAnyOf('usersService.getNotAllowedUserNames')
 - SampleArg/RetValTest: contain custom decorator with testvalue
 - Check based on String validator, if maxLength or Length annotation can be given automatically
+- Add validation group to MaxLength type validators and validate them before other validators
 - postman api def json: add sample response
 - request's description in postman.json should list possible enum values
 - In initializeDB, check if field is integer => bigInt or varChar should be longer